HannesKiehn/Sudoku/README.md

 - Checking for mistakes
 - Modals for new game and victory screen
 - Number entry via buttons and keyboard
+- Given numbers are not editable

 ## Skills demonstrated in this project

 - Practical skills in HTML, CSS, Javascript and React
+- Application of main concepts in React (components, state, props, event handling, conditional rendering)
+- ES6 features such as arrow functions and destructuring
 - Handling keyboard events

 ## Learning ressources used for this project